Esri/calcite-web/README.md

 ## Ruby Gem

-To install Calcite-Web as a ruby gem, add a reference to your the gem to your Gemfile:
+To install Calcite-Web as a ruby gem, reference the gem from your `Gemfile`:

 ```
-gem "calcite-web", :git => "https://github.com/Esri/calcite-web.git", :tag => "v0.0.0"
+gem "calcite-web", :git => "https://github.com/Esri/calcite-web.git", :tag => "current.tag.version"
 ```

-Be sure to use the most up to date tag.
+Be sure to use the replace `current.tag.version` with [the most up to date tag](https://github.com/Esri/calcite-web/releases).

 Then in your project's sass file, just import it: